Use Azure Security Center recommendations to enhance security

-David runs Azure Security standard tier, across all their subscriptions to get the full suite of recommendations and security features available.
+David runs Azure Security with Azure Defender enabled, across all their subscriptions to get the full suite of recommendations and security features available.
 Jeff also onboards all their existing on-premises servers that haven't yet been migrated to the cloud so that they can take advantage of Security Center's hybrid support across their Windows and Linux servers.

 Jeff is a cloud workload owner.
 Jeff is responsible for applying security controls in accordance with Contoso’s security policies.

 - Monitor security recommendations provided by Security Center